rerun-io/rerun/docs/content/reference/migration/migration-0-13.md

 The overhaul of automatic Space View creation makes the viewer faster and more predictable but comes with a few changes on how paths are expected to be structured:

-* when expecting several 2D views, log annotations **below** image paths
+* When working with images of different resolutions, the image entities will end up defining the root of the created spaces.
+  * This means shapes like annotated rects that are in image coordinates are best logged **below** rather than next-to the image path.
   * Example:
     * Before: image at `image/rgb`, rects at `image/annotation`
     * After: image at `image`, rects at `image/annotation`
+  * Previously Rerun treated children of the root-space as special.
+This behavior has been removed for 2D views to give more predictable results regardless of prefix.
-  * This happens because children of roots are no longer treated special for 2D views, but the viewer still tries to bucket by image, putting images of the same size in the same view
+    * The primary 2D partitioning is now driven by putting images of the same size in the same view, with each space being created as the common ancestor of all the images of the size.
-    * meaning the viewer no longer breaks up the root unless image-based bucketing implies it
+    * As such, it is important to put any non-image 2D content in a location that will be included in the space of the appropriate dimensions.
-    * note that children of root are still special for 3D & time series views but this may change in the future see [#4926](https://github.com/rerun-io/rerun/issues/4926)
+    * Note that children of root are still special for 3D & time series views but this may change in the future see [#4926](https://github.com/rerun-io/rerun/issues/4926)
 * [DisconnectedSpace](../types/archetypes/disconnected_space.md) now strictly applies only to 2D and 3D Space Views
   * Internally, the heuristic now reasons about a 2D/3D topology which does not affect other types of views.